XPSWMM/XPStorm opens with a row of menus across the top of the window. The second row contains the icons grouped into tool strips.

 Magnify your view of the network by a user defined factor which is set by selecting this icon and dragging a box around the area you wish to see.

 Shrink your view of the network by a user defined factor which is set by selecting this icon and dragging a box inside which the current view of the network will fit.

 Move your view of the network by a user defined offset which is set by selecting this icon and dragging the network from the old location to the new location.

 New Project This icon is used to create a new project database.

 Open Project This icon is used to open an existing project database.

 The Global Storms tool is used to simultaneously solve the Runoff Mode for multiple storms.

 The Global Storms drop list appears when the Global Storms is checked in the Runoff Job Control settings.

 The Global Storms dialog is launched be either selecting the Global Storms button in the Runoff Job Control dialog or clicking on the ellipses (…) on the Global Storms Tool Bar.

-When Global Storms are used, do not check the Run Hydrology/Hydraulics Simultaneously in the Hydraulics Job Control settings.
+Global Storms are compatible with using interface files between Runoff and Hydraulics or with a check to Run Hydrology/Hydraulics Simultaneously in the Hydraulics Job Control settings.